Parliamentary.ai

 Groups Affected

-• Victims of sexual offences: The bill aims to protect their privacy and reduce trauma during legal proceedings.
+• Victims of sexual offences: The bill aims to provide greater protection and reduce the trauma experienced during legal proceedings.

-• Accused individuals: The changes may affect their right to a fair trial depending on how the stricter rules on evidence are interpreted and applied.
+• Accused in sexual offence cases: The bill may affect their right to a fair trial, depending on the interpretation and application of the new rules on evidence.

-• Police forces and Crown Prosecution Service: They will need to adapt their procedures to comply with the new regulations.
+• Police forces and Crown Prosecution Service: These bodies will need to implement the new procedures and training outlined in the bill.

-• Schools: They will need to follow new safeguarding guidelines.
+• Schools: Schools will need to adhere to new safeguarding guidance.

 Full Text